 No visit to Hong Kong is complete without a trip to Victoria Harbour at night, Asia loves a light show and Hong Kong is no different.
 It might be a good idea to head here after coming back from the Peak, it starts at 8pm every night and lasts around 10 minutes.

-Quite close to the Harbour area in Tsim Sha Tsui is a Mammy’s Pancake – if you’ve not had the chance to an Egg Waffle in Jordan this is another place you can go!
-Mine was cakey and crispy with chocolate chips melted into the batter, perfect with a bubble tea!
+Quite close to the Harbour area in Tsim Sha Tsui is a Mammy’s Pancake – if you’ve not had the chance to try this in Jordan this is another place you can go!
+Mine was cakey and crispy with chocolate chips melted into the batter, a perfect way to end the day after so much walking!